 In India, the Cayenne range starts with a price tag of INR 1.35 crore for the base model, while the Cayenne Coupe with a similar engine configuration starts at INR 1.41 crore.
 Do note that Porsche is yet to announce the prices for the E-Hybrid variants.
-The Cayenne also comes to Thailand with a starting price of THB 7.95 million for the vanilla variant with the V6 engine and goes all the way to up to THB 20.6 million for the range-topping Cayenne Turbo GT with the twin-turbo V8 engine.
+The Cayenne also comes to Thailand with a starting price of THB 7.95 million for the vanilla variant with the V6 engine, and goes all the way to THB 20.6 million for the range-topping Cayenne Turbo GT with the twin-turbo V8 engine.

 In Hong Kong, the Cayenne range starts at HKD 1.24 million for the standard variant with the V6 engine and you get to choose from the entire Coupe range, which tops out at the Cayenne Turbo GT (price yet to be announced).
 The 2024 Cayenne is also coming to Singapore, but Porsche is yet to reveal its prices.

 The Porsche Cayenne 2024: A lot more powerful